Asteski/WinMac/README.md

 It introduces features such as customizable toolbar buttons, enhanced file previews, and improved navigation options.
 With StartAllBack, users can personalize their Explorer interface to better suit their workflow and access files and folders more efficiently.

+Additionally, I've included pinning User folder and Programs folder to Quick Access.

 - **Revamped Terminal**

 *[Not working in current WinMac version]* OhMyPosh is a prompt theme engine for Powershell, enabling you to use the full color set of your terminal by using colors or predefined themes to define and render the prompt.

-WinMac provides you with addition of most commonly used commands in MacOS, like *touch, ditto, top, whatis, killall,* with additional command called *of* or *open*, which is used to open current Powershell directory in Explorer, or opening folder of a file directory.
+WinMac provides you with addition of most commonly used commands in MacOS/Linux, like *touch, ditto, top, whatis, killall, ll, la, tree* with additional commands like:

+- *np* which opens notepad with or without provided file name,
+- *of* or *open*, which is used to open current Powershell directory in Explorer, or opening folder where specific file resides.

 Examples: